TWO TURTLEDOVES;

 What is your heart and conscience saying?
 Do we know the heart of the Shepherd on this?

 Matthew 25:31-46 lays out for us the essential features of the sheep and goat judgment.
-It is a judgement of mortals here on earth at the end of the age.
+It is a judgment of mortals here on earth at the end of the age.
 They are not saved, or they would have been glorified.
 Now they appear before the royal authority of the coming Kingdom of God.
-The sheep-goat judgement is not a judgement of souls at the gates of heaven.
-This judgement is
+The sheep-goat judgment is not a judgment of souls at the gates of heaven.
+This judgment is

 The onrush of events in the last days will be tumultuous.
 Open preaching of the Gospel by the saints will not be possible except possibly for those who have been exiled in the Bozrah incarceration.
 The saints will be under the persecution throughout the entire 70th week of Daniel, the final seven years of this age.
 First the persecutions will come under the harlot system.
 And then even greater persecution will come under the 666 system of the Antichrist.
 John's vision of the woman of Revelation 12 suggests that large numbers of Christian believers may be sequestered away during the last half, (1260 days) of this age.
 They will be flown to a place where they can be nurtured in spiritual things.
 (Rev.12:6 and Rev.12:14)